storyblok/nuxtdoc/README.md

 - [x] More general styles
 - [x] Fix Scrollbar issue on 800px - 1300px viewport
 - [x] Use variable in styles
-- [ ] Full Multi Version Support
 - [ ] Add Multi Language Support
 - [ ] Global Configuration in Storyblok for Header
-- [ ] On Generate: Switch from Draft to Published content version
+- [x] On Generate: Switch from Draft to Published content version
 - [ ] Create getting started video
 - [ ] Highlight JS
 - [ ] more more more